sodadata/docs/soda/setup-guide.md

 ✅ **Data migration**: Migrate good-quality data from one data source to another.
 See: [Test before data migration]({% link soda/quick-start-migration.md %})<br />
 ✅ **Automated data monitoring**: Set up data profiling and automated data quality monitoring.
 See: [Automate monitoring]({% link soda/quick-start-automate.md %})<br />
 ✅ **Data catalog integration**: Integrate Soda with a data catalog such as Atlan, Alation, or Metaphor.
 See: [Integrate Soda]({% link soda/integrate-alation.md %})<br />
+✅ **Secrets manager integration**: Integrate you Soda Agent with an external secrets manager to securely access frequently-rotated data source login credentials.
+See: [Integrate with a Secrets Manager]({% link soda-agent/secrets.md %}#integrate-with-a-secrets-manager)

 Requirements:
 * Access to your cloud-services environment, plus the authorization to deploy containerized apps in a new or existing Kubernetes cluster